Navigate fiscal year-end with confidence: A bookkeeping checklist for small businesses

 What is fiscal year-end bookkeeping?

-Also known as year-end closing, year-end bookkeeping is when your company closes out its books for the year.
+Also known as year-end closing, year-end bookkeeping is when your company closes out its accounting period for the previous tax year.
 Tasks usually include:

-- Checking your annual budget against the reality of earnings or losses, and then documenting the results.
+• Checking your calendar year budget against financial information like business income or losses, and then documenting the results into annual financial statements.

-- Compiling statements such as itemized profit and loss, cash flow and balance sheets.
+• Compiling statements such as itemized profit and loss, cash flow and balance sheets for the fiscal period.

-- Reviewing credits and debits to determine if these match up, also known as reconciling accounts.
+• Reviewing credits and debits to determine if these match up for the fiscal year, also known as reconciling accounts.

-But when is the end of the fiscal year?
-Many small businesses end their fiscal year on December 31 for business registration and tax documents, but the year’s end can happen anytime.
-Choosing a date when business is slow gives you more time to complete your year-end bookkeeping checklist and look critically at financial documents to plan for the following year.
+But when is the end of your company’s fiscal year?
+For accounting purposes, many small businesses end their fiscal year on December 31 for business registration and tax documents, but the year’s end can happen anytime.
+Choosing a date when business is slow gives you more time to complete your income tax return and closing process, and look critically at financial documents to plan for the following 12-month period.

-Keep your books current and use them to set goals and grow your business.
+Keep your books current and use them to set goals and grow your business in a time frame that works for you.
 Your business relies on this documentation to adjust, prepare for taxes and audits, and forecast.

 Typical end-of-fiscal-year accounting challenges for small businesses

-Why bother with an end-of-year accounting checklist?
+Why bother with a calendar end-of-year accounting checklist?
 Because mistakes happen.
 Sometimes, important tasks are forgotten.
-However, documents need to be gathered and sorted for compliance and tax reasons.
+However, documents need to be gathered and sorted for compliance and tax reporting purposes.

 Annual bookkeeping can also help you see challenges and gaps in your business that you could miss month to month.
 Here are a few challenges you may encounter:

-- Prevent issues with taxes and compliance.
-Accurate financial records aren’t only for the benefit of your business; the IRS requires closed-out books for taxes and audits.
+• Prevent issues with taxes and compliance.
+Accurate financial records aren’t only for the benefit of your business; the IRS requires taxpayers to keep closed-out books for taxes and audits.

 11 expert fiscal year-end bookkeeping checklist tasks